Empirical Bayes PCA in high dimensions: The EB-PCA method

-This is initialized at the right sample PCs $\bG^0=\bG$ and the plug-in estimates $(M_0,\Sigma_0) \equiv (M,\Sigma)$ from Section \ref{sec:initdenoise}.
-In particular, $\bV^0$ is the initial empirical Bayes estimate for $\bV$ based on $\bG$ as described in Section \ref{sec:initdenoise}.

-For the readers' convenience, we summarize the full EB-PCA method as Algorithm \ref{alg:EBPCA}.
+We summarize the full EB-PCA method as Algorithm \ref{alg:EBPCA}.

-\begin{remark} In the above approach, we form new maximum likelihood estimates $\bar{\pi}_t$ and $\pi_t$ for $\bar{\pi}_*$ and $\pi_*$ in each iteration, rather than using the fixed estimates obtained from the initial sample PCs in Section \ref{sec:initdenoise}.
-This allows for the possibility of improving these estimates as the signal-to-noise ratios reflected by the state parameters $(M_t,\Sigma_t)$ and $(\bar{M}_t,\bar{\Sigma}_t)$ improve across iterations. \end{remark}
+\begin{remark} In Lines 6 and 10 of Algorithm \ref{alg:EBPCA}, we form new NPMLEs for $\bar{\pi}_*$ and $\pi_*$ in each iteration.
+This allows for the possibility of improving these estimates as the signal-to-noise ratios reflected by the state parameters $(M_t,\Sigma_t)$ and $(\bar{M}_t,\bar{\Sigma}_t)$ improve across iterations.
+In data examples with strong signal, this re-estimation of $\bar{\pi}_*$ and $\pi_*$ may be unneeded, and removed to improve computational efficiency.
+See Appendix~\ref{subsec:practical} for further discussion. \end{remark}

-\begin{remark} For the state evolution to correctly describe the AMP iterates under the PCA initialization $\bG^0=\bG$, the first AMP iteration for $\bF^0$ should use $\bU^{-1}=\bF \cdot {\Sigma_0^{1/2}}$, rather than $\bU^{-1}=0$ as described in~\cite{montanari2017estimation}.
-We elaborate on this in Appendix \ref{appendix:oracleSE}. \end{remark}
+\begin{remark} For the state evolution to correctly describe the AMP iterates under the PCA initialization $\bG^0=\bG$, the first AMP iteration for $\bF^0$ in Line 8 should use $\bU^{-1}=\bF \cdot {\Sigma_0^{1/2}}$ as initialized in Line 4, rather than $\bU^{-1}=0$ as described in~\cite{montanari2017estimation}.
+We elaborate on this in Appendix~\ref{appendix:oracleSE}. \end{remark}